BlueNightSt4rs/BlueNightSt4rs/README.md

 • I go by many Nicks, sea, skii, rain, tiaa and more.

-• I go by.. she/her/they. i am genderfluid and nonbinary (i cant choose one)
+• I go by.. she/her/they. i am genderfluid and nonbinary (I cant choose one)

-☼My fict/kins are,, Vee and Connie
+☼ My fict/kins are,, Vee and Connie

 ☀︎ I am the CEO of gambleghost, dont piss me by saying youre one or i am not.